apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

 Currently, the mod affects the following:

-* Lootable Containers
-* Doors
+* Lootable Containers, Doors, Elevators, Slot Machines, Lost Loot Machine, etc...
 * Vehicle interaction animations (hijacking, entering, leaving, changing seats)
 * Catch-A-Ride Digistruct Speed
-* Digistruct tunnel has been removed for teleport / fast travel / respawning
+* Fast Travel / Teleport / Respawning (no more digistruct tunnel!)
+* Eridian tools (Resonator, Analyzer)
+* Removed startup countdown for: Takedown at the Maliwan Blacksite, Takedown at the Guardian Breach, and Arm's Race
+* A *lot* of mission-and-map-specific animations throughout the game
-* Various characters' walking/sprinting speeds have been improved.
+* Many characters' walking/sprinting speeds have been improved.
 The speedup is, in general, a little less than CZ47's Faster NPCs mod, so execute that one after this one if you want some NPCs to be even faster.
 The list of affected NPCs is a bit different between the two, as well.
 Characters